GsNSIS/EnVar/README.md

 Originally coded by Jason Ross aka JasonFriday13 on the forums.

-Copyright (C) 2014-2016, 2018  MouseHelmet Software
+* Copyright (C) 2014-2016, 2018  MouseHelmet Software

-Copyright (C) 2019             Gilbertsoft LLC
+* Copyright (C) 2019             Gilbertsoft LLC

+The original code was downloaded from the [NSIS Wiki](https://nsis.sourceforge.io/EnVar_plug-in).

 ## Introduction